fredmelka/breakoutmayhem/readme.md

 Mobile controllers:

+- Swipe paddles with your fingers!

 ## Settings and futures releases

-Most settings can be modified through a singleton object, including: game speed, ball controls, number of lives, ball strength, brick sizes, etc.
+Most game settings can be modified through a singleton object: game speed, ball controls, number of lives, ball strength, brick sizes, etc.

-Developers can also create and edit their own gamemaps via a '.xls' file attached to the github repository: layout, bricks, walls, brick sizes, etc.
+Developers can also create their own gamemaps via a '.xls' file attached to the github repository: layout, bricks, walls, brick sizes, etc.

-Coming updates of the project will likely include sounds, menu animations, candies released, and more surprises!
+Coming updates of the project will include sounds, animations, candies and more surprises!

 ## Tools used in the project